 To limit the number of people in direct contact with your food, containers and serving utensils our team will serve all food to our guests.
 You can still ask for a little more, you can still select from among our offerings.
 We will handle the containers and serving utensils (with gloved hands) so that you don’t have to.

 Will masks be required in dining halls?

 Yes, we expect everyone in the dining halls to wear a mask unless seated and eating at a table.
 We will ask you to use the hand sanitizing station upon entry.
-The face mask must cover your nose and mouth.
-Before standing up again, you must reposition your face mask correctly.
+The face mask must properly cover your nose and mouth.
+Before standing up, you must reposition your face mask correctly.

 After we receive authorization to start dine-in service

 How do I eat in the dining hall?

 We plan to phase in full service dine-in eating.
 The first phase is similar to what we’re doing now – you come into the dining hall by waving your hand over the touchless biometric sensor.
 Follow the signs through the serving area, we will fill your boxes, you sit at a table, remove your mask and enjoy your meal.
 When you are finished, please put your mask back on and take your boxes and utensils to the dish room return belt where we recycle, compost, wash and sanitize.